 By many reckonings, Conference-USA is at the bottom of the chain now.
 By the numbers, it hasn't been as good on the field as the Sun Belt for the last five years, and it's never going to match even the limited loyalty of the Mid-American Conference, where large public universities in Michigan and Ohio are always doing some small-scale version of Michigan-Ohio State.

 When C-USA had to replenish with the 2012 re-alignment, it clearly chose the best markets it could find, and did a nice job.
-Now, the league is in the following Top 50 media markets: New York (ranked No. 1 by Neilsen, the team is Army), Dallas-Fort Worth (No. 5, North Texas), Houston (No. 8, Rice), Miami-Fort Lauderdale (No. 16, Florida International), Charlotte (No. 21, Charlotte), Nashville (No. 28, Middle Tennessee), San Antonio (No. 31, Texas-San Antonio), West Palm Beach (No. 36, Florida Atlantic), Norfolk (No. 42, Old Dominion) and Birmingham (No. 44, Alabama-Birmingham).
+Now, the league is in the following Top 50 media markets: Dallas-Fort Worth (No. 5, by Nielsen, the team is North Texas), Houston (No. 8, Rice), Miami-Fort Lauderdale (No. 16, Florida International), Charlotte (No. 21, Charlotte), Nashville (No. 28, Middle Tennessee), San Antonio (No. 31, Texas-San Antonio), West Palm Beach (No. 36, Florida Atlantic), Norfolk (No. 42, Old Dominion) and Birmingham (No. 44, Alabama-Birmingham).

 That's a nice patch of markets for 10 of your 14 members.
 By contrast, the largest MAC markets are No. 14 Detroit and No. 19 Cleveland, but the MAC teams are peripheral in these markets, as at the next level with No. 34 Columbus and No. 37 Cincinnati.
 The only Top 50 market in which the MAC school is the big game is No. 45 Grand Rapids-Kalamazoo-Battle Creek, with Western Michigan.
 The top Sun Belt markets are Atlanta (No. 10), followed by Austin (No. 40), then Mobile (No. 57), then way on down.